 Stone Mountain State Park: Roaring Gap

 Stone Mountain State Park is a North Carolina gem and located next to a mess of other gorgeous RV parks.
-There are several campsites at the State Park but RVers are interested in the sites that contain electric and water hookups along with picnic table, fire ring, and grill.
-The site also contains dump stations to rid your waste tanks along with bathhouses throughout the park.
+There are several campsites at the State Park, but RVers are interested in the sites that contain electric and water hookups along with picnic table, fire ring, and grill.
+The site also includes dump stations to rid your waste tanks along with bathhouses throughout the park.

 Stone Mountain is an outdoorsmen paradise.
 There are plenty of hiking and biking trails, exhibits and historic sites, rock climbing, fishing and more.
 Make sure to get a good view of the massive granite dome of Stone Mountain itself.
 Within 30 miles you have Elk Knob State Park, New River State Park, Pilot Mountain State Park, and plenty of other outdoor recreation.

-Deep Creek Tube Center & Campground: Bryson City
+Deep Creek Tube Center and Campground: Bryson City

 Deep Creek Tube Center and Campground is a great starting point to experience the North Carolina Smoky Mountains region.
 There are 55 different campsites with full utility hookups on top of cable TV and wireless internet, picnic tables, grills, and fire rings.
 The bathhouses are large and contain private shower stalls as well as laundry facilities.
 There is a large camp office with a general store as well as tube rentals.